Elderjs/docs/elderguide.com/elderjs.md

 **NOTE:** The `{{` and `}}` brackets vary from system to system and can be configured in your `elder.config.js`.
 However the `/` prefix for the closing bracket is not configurable.
 You may therefore need to translate shortcodes written in another format into this format expected by Elder.js, with [a simple string replace strategy](https://gist.github.com/sw-yx/d5910b613e6f7cec3a849c1a870c1598).

-In Elder.js shortcodes are added in your `./src/shortcode.js` or via plugins.
+In Elder.js shortcodes are added by defining them in a project's `./src/shortcode.js` or via plugins.

 ### Use Cases For Shortcodes: